Home - Book Preview

 But, he told himself; it hadn't been taken away yet.

-He went to the window seat and looked out at the backyard fountain, lit from below now, the water catching the lights and throwing them in soft arcs across the pond.
-He sat with his knees drawn up and his back against the window frame.
-His hands found the sock with the soap in it and held it in his lap without embarrassment and without apology, because it was what it was, and the way of the world as he had learned it.
+He went to the window seat and looked out at the backyard fountain, lit from below now, the water catching the lights and throwing them in soft arcs across the sat with his knees drawn up and his back against the window hands found the sock with the soap in it and held it in his lap without embarrassment and without apology, because it was what it was, and the way of the world as he had learned it.

 Then he reached over to the book on the shelf, opened it to page one, and began to read.